Released: 8 December 1967 (UK), 27 November 1967 (US)

 A mostly instrumental recording with wordless vocals from all four Beatles, Flying was recorded as incidental music for the Magical Mystery Tour film.

 Originally titled Aerial Tour Instrumental, it was the first Beatles recording to have a songwriting credit featuring all four members.

 In the Magical Mystery Tour film, Flying was used to accompany landscape scenes of Iceland taken from an aeroplane.
-These sequences were unused outtakes from Stanley Kubrick's film 2001: A Space Odyssey.
+These sequences were unused outtakes from Stanley Kubrick's 1964 film Dr Strangelove.

 Paul McCartney revealed the background to Flying in Barry Miles' biography Many Years From Now: